 Who determines which shares will be loaned?

 Firstrade's clearing firm Apex manages the program and is authorized to lend any participating shares.
 Apex will lend any and all stocks that are in demand on the securities lending market.
-However, if there is a specific security that you wish to exclude from the lending program, you may send us a request via email.

 Are IRA accounts eligible?

 Yes.
 IRA accounts may participate in the Fully Paid Securities Lending Program.

 What stocks are eligible for this program?

 All fully-paid stocks in your cash or margin account are eligible for this program.
 "Fully paid stocks" are stocks in a customer's account that are completely paid for.

 What happens if I want to sell the security that is on loan?

 You retain full economic ownership of the stocks on loan and may sell the shares at any time without restriction.
 The loan will be terminated on the day following the sale.

 Will my loaned positions be protected from loss due to market fluctuation?